 Target: Hamstring, hips, and glute

 The deadlift is an excellent training and staple exercise that is performed by athletes in any sport.
 To perform it, you will need to stand with your feet shoulder-width apart and over your sandbag.
 Bend your knees and set your back with a neutral spine and in a correct position.
 Grab your sandbag by the handles or material on each side and lift it up until you have stood straight upright and your arms are also in a straight position as you lift the bag.
-Repeat the movement and lifting several times.
+Repeat the movement several times.

 5. Rotational Lunge